 In 1988, California voters passed Proposition 103, a citizen-led initiative.
 Proposition 103 expanded CDI's authority as well as changed the Insurance Commissioner from an appointee of the Governor to an independent statewide officer elected by popular vote.
 Proposition 103 also required prior approvals of property and casualty rates, including personal auto and homeowner insurance.

 CDI enforces the insurance laws of California and has authority over how insurers and licensees conduct business in California.

 License fees, assessments, and Proposition 103 recoupment fees are the primary sources of funding for CDI.

-CDI's work is accomplished through the following twelve branches:
+CDI's work is accomplished through the following branches and offices: